Comparative Pathobiology Graduate Manual

 Time Limits for Completion of MS and PhD Degree Programs

-PhD students continuing after the MS degree typically take an additional three years to complete the PhDPhD student who are permitted to bypass the MS also typically require less time.
-At the end of six years, the CPB Graduate Studies Committee will routinely recommend to the CPB Department Head that any uncompleted PhD program be terminated by the end of that academic session, unless mitigating circumstance are apparent.
+PhD students continuing after the MS degree typically take an additional three years to complete the PhDPhD students who are permitted to bypass the MS also typically require less time.
+At the end of six years, the CPB Graduate Studies Committee will routinely recommend to the CPB Department Head that any uncompleted Ph.D. program be terminated by the end of that academic session unless mitigating circumstances are apparent.
 The student may petition the Committee for a waiver of this rule.
 The Committee will give its recommendation to the CPB Department Head for action.
 In no instance, however, may the time required for completion of the PhD program exceed eight years.

 Graduate Student Representative Positions

 The CPB Department has two graduate student representative positions.
 One is a representative who attends the CPB faculty meetings as well as the Purdue Graduate Student Government meetings.
-The other is a representative to the CPB Graduate Studies Committee.
-Each representative generally serves a two year term and may be reappointed for an additional term.
+The other is a representative of the CPB Graduate Studies Committee.
+Each representative generally serves a two-year term and may be reappointed for an additional term.

 Laboratory Safety